TaskHawk Systems

 Evidence model

-Authorization is treated as a verifiable state transition.
+Release clearance is treated as a verifiable state transition.

 Afterward The decision is recorded in an append-only hash chain so a reviewer can check sequence integrity and tampering risk.